DrFarrukh/Seed_IV_EEG/README.md

 - Deeper ResNet achieved 42.90% accuracy on the combined dataset
 - Residual connections allowed training deeper networks without vanishing gradient issues
 - Deeper architecture showed 2.5% improvement over standard ResNet

+### 12. Session-Adaptive Ensemble
+- Developed a session-adaptive ensemble approach with domain adaptation techniques
+- Implemented session-specific calibration and multi-level feature fusion
+- Achieved 62.04% accuracy on the combined dataset
+- Demonstrated the importance of addressing session-specific patterns

+### 13. Optimal Session-Specific Ensemble
+- Created separate optimized models for each EEG recording session
+- Used session-specific preprocessing (standardization and PCA)
+- Implemented voting ensembles with RF, GB, SVM, and MLP for each session
+- Achieved breakthrough performance of 93.52% accuracy on the combined dataset
+- Confirmed that session-specific modeling is crucial for high-performance EEG classification
 - Feature distributions showed significant shifts between sessions
 - PCA components demonstrated session-specific patterns in the data
 - Cross-session generalization performance was poor (18.89% - 37.22%)